-Prosecutor won’t seek death penalty in Catholic store attack
+APNewsBreak: No death penalty in Catholic store attack

 - Pancho Villa, prostitutes and spies: The U.S.-Mexico border wall's wild origins

-James G’Sell, a deacon at Schmidt’s church speaking on behalf of her family, says Schmidt’s husband supports Bell’s decision.
+James G’Sell, a deacon at St. Anthony of Padua Catholic Church who was speaking on behalf of Schmidt’s family, said her husband, Greg Schmidt, supports Bell’s decision.

+“Greg thinks in many ways that the death penalty is easier, too generous on Thomas Bruce, because he needs to suffer the consequences of his actions, think about what he did every day for the rest of his life,” G’Sell said.

+Bell, who expressed his opposition to capital punishment while campaigning, ran unopposed in November after defeating longtime incumbent Bob McCulloch in the Democratic primary.
+Although the attack happened while McCulloch was still in office, the hardline law-and-order prosecutor said it would up to Bell to determine whether to seek the death penalty against Bruce.